Presidency of José Mujica: Plan Juntos

 The Plan of Social and Housing Integration "Juntos", or "Plan Juntos" (Plan "Together"), was an initiative launched at the beginnings of the administration to provide low-income families the access to a decent housing.
 This project supposed to be a plan to support the build up of a home and was not just a housing plan, as it also intended the labour development, social insertion and citizenship participation, encouraging the regeneration of broken bonds due to the poverty and marginalization at the family, neighbourhood and civic levels.
 In other words, it was established to encourage the participation of the beneficiaries and social solidarity through society's support with technicians or workforce, or seeking donations of money or materials from the private sector.
 It had the financial support of José Mujica, who donated part of his salary of president to finance the project.

 Legalization of cannabis

 A package of state produced cannabis.

 On 20 December 2013, Law No. 19172 was promulgated, and it legalized and regulated the production, distribution, and sale of cannabis, and created the Institute of Regulation and Control of Cannabis to watch for several aspects of import, production and sale of cannabis.
 It allowed the self-cultivation for residents, up to a maximum of six plants, or a maximum yearly production of 480 grams.
 It also allowed the creation of cannabis clubs where their members, whose number must be between 15 and 40 associates, are allowed to grow up to 99 cannabis plants to produce proportionally for their associates.
-Besides that, it made possible to buy state cannabis in pharmacies, where users can buy up to 40 grams monthy.
+Besides that, it made possible to buy state cannabis in pharmacies, where users can buy up to 40 grams monthly.